bihaox/CALM/docs/final.md

 #### 2.1 baseline generation approach

 In comparison to our proposed generation method, we implemented a generator that swaps the target string into pre-stored human-written story snippets.
-Upon initialization, the generator keeps a pool of stories with genre labels.
-In the generation process, we first randomly sample a story snippet of desired style from the story pool, then swaps the given string into the sampled story.
+Upon initialization, the generator keeps a publically available pool of stories with genre labels, originally used to train neural models(4).
+In the generation process, we first randomly sample a story snippet of desired genre from the story pool, then swaps the given string into the sampled story.

 To determine the position to swap the target string in, we make use of [part-of-speech](https://medium.com/analytics-vidhya/pos-tagging-using-conditional-random-fields-92077e5eaa31#:~:text=POS%20tagging%20is%20the%20process,which%20the%20word%20is%20used.) labels.
 Specifically, we view a position in the sampled text as potential position if the part-of-speech tag of the original token at such position is the same as the desired string.